 About an hours’ drive from Lençois along terracotta-colored dirt roads through coffee plantations and herds of cows, is the Fazenda Pratinha ecotourism park offering a wide range of activities.

-Probably the most popular thing to do there is to take a snorkelling tour in the Pratinha cave and swim among thousands of small fish in clear blue water.
+The most popular thing to do there is to take a snorkeling tour in the Pratinha cave and swim among thousands of small fish in clear blue water.
 It is mandatory to wear a life vest to avoid touching the bottom of the river as this would spin up sand and turn the crystal clear water cloudy.
-A staff member will guide you 200 metres into the limestone cave where you can see bats and turtles.
+A staff member will guide you 200 meters into the limestone cave where you can see bats and turtles.

-The Blue Cave (Gruta Azul da Fazenda Pratinha) is located just a short walk away from the Pratinha cave.
+Just a short walk from the Pratinha cave, you’ll find the Blue Cave (Gruta Azul da Fazenda Pratinha).
 As it’s hidden from the sunlight most of the time, this cave is only worth visiting during certain hours of the day (depending on the season) as that’s when the sun rays hit the bottom of it and illuminate the bright blue water.

 On top of exploring the two caves, there are quite a few other ways to spend your time in the park.
-Feel like taking a dip in the turquoise river and grabbing a bite in the riverside cafeteria?
-Wanna go kayaking or SUPing?
-In the mood for zip-lining down from a cliff into the river or getting an underwater photo shoot?
-Fancy a massage in the open air?
-They’ve got all of it.
+You can take a dip in the turquoise river, go kayaking or SUPing, zip-line down from a cliff into the river, get an underwater photo shoot or get a massage in the open air.
+They also have a riverside cafe where you can grab a bite if you get hungry.

 Pai Inacio Mountain (Morro do Pai Inacio)

-Roughly 30 minutes’ drive from Lençois you’ll find one of the most photographed places in Chapada Diamantina – the Pai Inacio Mountain.
+Roughly 30-minute drive from Lençois, you’ll find one of the most photographed places in Chapada Diamantina – the Pai Inacio Mountain.
 More precisely, it’s the view from the top of the mountain that pops up as the first thing when you Google ‘Chapada Diamantina’.
-And that’s for a good reason.
-I mean, look at this landscape:
+And it’s easy to understand why – that view looks phenomenal.

-The ticket to Pai Inacio is just a symbolic 6 Reais (1.5 Euro), and is obviously worth every single penny!
+The ticket to Pai Inacio is just a symbolic 6 Reais (1.5 Euro).
 It takes about 20 minutes from the parking lot to climb the steps leading to the summit.
-Once there, you’ll be greeted with astonishing panoramic views over the massive valleys and flat-topped mountains of Chapada Diamantina, a truly unique scenery.
-Aside from the spectacular views, the top of the mountain is a cool place in its own right with a moon-like landscape, hundreds of little water ponds and cacti – plenty of good photo opportunities up there. 🙂
+Once there, you’ll be greeted with astonishing panoramic views over the massive valleys and flat-topped mountains of Chapada Diamantina.

-It is recommended to go to Pai Inacio during sunset but as this didn’t suit our plans, we visited the mountain in the afternoon and definitely weren’t disappointed!
-Once again, like in 90% of the places we’ve been to in Chapada, we were the only visitors.
-Can’t believe how lucky we were!
-Perhaps the conclusion is that the best time to visit Chapada Diamantina is in February, just before the annual Carnival, like we did. 🙂
+It is recommended to go to Pai Inacio during sunset but as this didn’t suit our plans, we visited the mountain in the afternoon and definitely weren’t disappointed.

-You might also be interested in my other posts about Brazil:
+You might also be interested in my other Brazil travel guides:

 Pin it for later!